 There are several steps that need to be followed and completed in order to meet the guidelines set by the CRA;

 - The individual purchasing must be a member the Qalipu Indian Band or other Federally recognized Indian Band and hold a valid Aboriginal Affairs and Northern Development Canada (AANDC) status card with a 10 digit identification number.
-Examples of valid status card are viewable below and at AANDC’s website.
+The valid status card examples are viewable below and at AANDC’s website.

 - When purchasing a vehicle or any large ticket item, the company from which the item is being purchased must forward a copy of the Bill of Sale and a copy of the individual’s Status card to the Miawpukek Band office before they arrive on the reserve,